-The OA Alliance, in collaboration with PangeaSeed and ETH Zurich, will present at the UN Ocean Conference 2025:
+The OA Alliance, in collaboration with PangeaSeed and ETH Zurich, presented at the UN Ocean Conference 2025:

 “Carbon in the Current